Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 }
 ```

+The second to last parameter is again the optional allocator callback that we
+set to `nullptr`, other than that the parameters are fairly straightforward.
+Since the debug callback is specific to our Vulkan instance and its layers, it
+needs to be explicitly specified as first argument.
+You will also see this
+pattern with other *child* objects later on.
 Let's see if it works...
+Run the
-Run the program and close the window once you're fed up
+program and close the window once you're fed up with staring at the blank
-with staring at the blank window.
-You'll see that the following message is
-printed to the command prompt:
+window.
+You'll see that the following message is printed to the command prompt:

 ![](/images/validation_layer_test.png)

 Oops, it has already spotted a bug in our program!
 The
 `VkDebugReportCallbackEXT` object needs to be cleaned up with a call to
 `vkDestroyDebugReportCallbackEXT`.
-Change the `callback` variable to use our
-deleter wrapper.
-Similarly to `vkCreateDebugReportCallbackEXT` the function
+Similarly to `vkCreateDebugReportCallbackEXT`
-needs to be explicitly loaded.
-Create another proxy function right below
+the function needs to be explicitly loaded.
+Create another proxy function right
-`CreateDebugReportCallbackEXT`:
+below `CreateDebugReportCallbackEXT`:

 ```c++
 void DestroyDebugReportCallbackEXT(VkInstance instance, VkDebugReportCallbackEXT callback, const VkAllocationCallbacks* pAllocator) {